 Support for Conservation:

-Sarah is always studying and trying to find ways to help mother nature, but her favorite is the 2 weeks each February she spends studying, painting and photograhing the wildlife on Sanibel Island, Florida.
-Since 1998 when she has began keeping journals, and photos of the areas around the Ding Darling area the winter migration and nesting areas have not be able to recover form damagae done by humans and natural diasters.
+Sarah is always studying and trying to find ways to help mother nature, but her favorite is the two weeks each February she spends studying, painting and photograhing the wildlife on Sanibel Island, Florida.
+She began keeping journals and photos of the areas around Ding Darling in 1998.
+The winter migration and nesting areas have not be able to recover form damagae done by humans and natural disasters.
+This can easily be seen by looking for once abundant shells.
+Global warming has also washed away many of the old coastal cottages and beachfronts.

-Sarah uses her art to teach people of all ages about protecting the earth and all that share it.
+Sarah uses her art to teach people of all ages about environmental protection.

 Collections: